-The Education Committee requests that the parent (s) only apply for this financial assistance if the education fee causes a financial hardship.
+The Education Committee requests that parents only apply for this financial assistance if the education fee causes a financial hardship.
 We all want this financial assistance to be available for those who need it the most.

 Application forms for financial assistance will include the above information.
 They will be made available to all parents in August & January.